DiegoSalas27/solution-configuration-management-service/README.md

 }
 ```

-Once called, the system will try to call the primary model it the `simulation_configuration.id` is not found in the `fall_back_event` table; otherwise, the secondary model will be called.
+Once called, the system will try to call the primary model if the `simulation_configuration.id` is not found in the `fall_back_event` table; otherwise, the secondary model will be called.

 ## Repository structure
 The solution is structured as follows: